bsu-cs222-fall24-dll/FirstProject-Anthonee-Trace/README.md

 Trace Gibson

 Build Instructions:

+To build and run the project, follow these steps:

-Gradle for dependency management and building the project Internet connection (to fetch data from Wikipedia API) Steps to build:
+1. Ensure you have Gradle installed on your system for dependency management and building the project.
-1. Build and run the project using Gradle.
-2. Apply JSONPath.
-3. Run unit test.
+2. Make sure you have an active internet connection to fetch data from the Wikipedia API.
+3. Clone the repository or download the project files.
+4. When in the project, Click the GEAR icon right to minimize and X buttons.
+5. Click on Run Anything.
+6. Run the following command to build the project:
+        ./gradlew build
+7. To run the application, execute:
+        ./gradlew run
+8. Apply JSONPath to parse the JSON data received from the Wikipedia API.

 Dependencies:
 The project uses the following libraries: